Day Trips from Sarlat: Domme, Beynac & Boat Ride

 Practical Info – Dordogne Boat Ride

-• Season – April to October, with more departures in July & August.
+• Season: April to October, with more departures in July and August

-• Tickets – Buy at the quay.
-Reserve in high season (especially afternoons).
+• Tickets: buy at the quay.
+Reserve in high season, especially in the afternoon

 Dordogne River boat tour near Sarlat